Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 In Kubernetes, there are multiple ways of getting the `k8s.pod.name` onto the selfmonitoring data:
 1. Using the [Kubernetes Attributes Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/k8sattributesprocessor/README.md): This processor will check where the incoming telemetry is coming from, retrieve data about the telemetry producer from the Kubernetes API, and add it to the telemetry.
    1. The Kubernetes attributes processor needs access to the Kubernetes API.
 Therefore, a service account is required.
 [Instructions are available on the `k8sattributesprocessor` GitHub page](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/k8sattributesprocessor/README.md#cluster-scoped-rbac).
-   2. The Kubernetes attributes processor [will not work](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/k8sattributesprocessor/README.md#as-a-sidecar) for the telemetry data about the selfmonitoring collector itself, i.e. the data being sent to the selfmonitoring collector by the selfmonitoring collector.
+   2. The Kubernetes attributes processor [will not work](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/k8sattributesprocessor/README.md#as-a-sidecar) for the telemetry data about the selfmonitoring collector itself, i.e. the data sent to the selfmonitoring collector by the selfmonitoring collector.
 If you desire selfmonitoring data about the selfmonitoring collector, please follow the section below about injecting environment variables.
 2. Using the Kubernetes [downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/) to inject information into the pod, and attach that information to the exported telemetry data.
    1. Use the downward API to inject information as environment variables, e.g. in the collector deployment:
    ```yaml